davinerd/dhis2-tools-dab/docs/proxy.md

 Regardless of the choice of proxy, the following general principles apply:
 1. The host based firewall should be restricted appropriately
-2. Web servers should not be accessable via IP address.
+2. Web servers should not be accessible via IP address.
 A fully qualified domain name (FQDN) is required for TLS/SSL setup so its use should be enforced.
 Allowing access via IP address leaves the host vulnerable to a wide variety of attackers who are constantly scanning and testing IP addresses